defnoteid/defnoteid/README.md

 <br>
 <br>
 Do you know what ADHD is?
 I have it.<br>
-Is there anyone you know aroace?
+Is there anyone you know aroace? me